ForgingAntiquity/forgingantiquity.github.io/conference.md

 #### Getting There
 Transport

 Train: Macquarie University is accessible by the Macquarie University train station (see map, U26), on the Northern Line.
 There is an approximately 15min walk between the station and conference venue.
-Macquarie University is accessible by the Macquarie University train station (see map, U26), on the Northern Line.
-There is an approximately 15min walk between the station and conference venue.

 Bus: Macquarie University is accessible by a number of bus services.
 There is an approximately 5–10min walk between bus stops and the conference venue.